dennishall1/vue-firebase-starter/README.md

 - [ ] Make weeks bookmarkable - reconsider, maybe this isn't a great idea.
 Seems better to have it always the current week.
 Use *session* variable for current week selection.
 - [ ] Improve DB security: Only allow users to make picks for their own account
 - [ ] Refactor for resiliency: Use team nickname or abbreviation instead of `0` for away team and `1` for home team.
-- [ ] Refactor for reduced db storage and improved code simplicity: <br>&nbsp;&nbsp;&nbsp;&nbsp;
-      Instead of leagues/users/{userId}/season/...
-Use a datastructure nearly identical to the season, and store a minimal user reference 'under' the game for that week
-- [ ] Refactor for consistency: Add `seasonType` to the paths `/season/2017/REG/week/12` -> `/season/2017/seasonType/REG/week/12`
-- [ ] Consider to refactor to eliminate `picks` object, instead just use `league`
+- [*] Consider to refactor to eliminate `picks` object, instead just use `league`
 - [ ] Refactor Standings to reduce db load (only check top two players' spread).
 - [ ] Allow users to delete their account
 - [ ] Email users if they have the exact same picks as someone else
 - [ ] Email users N hours before the first game if they haven't made their picks yet
 - [ ] Email users N hours after the last game to inform them who won for the week
+- [ ] Refactor for consistency: Add `seasonType` to the paths `/season/2017/REG/week/12` -> `/season/2017/seasonType/REG/week/12`
+- [ ] Games are not considered irrelevant if a person has made some picks, and not locked in their picks.
+- [ ] Not sure if this is a good idea anymore: Refactor for reduced db storage and improved code simplicity: <br>&nbsp;&nbsp;&nbsp;&nbsp;
+      Instead of leagues/users/{userId}/season/...
+Use a datastructure nearly identical to the season, and store a minimal user reference 'under' the game for that week

 ## Features